chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-The dictionary will should have a the view hierarchy stored in key value pairing with each view tag serving as the key for the view.
-We can now check the superviews of our second view using the tags of its superviews to lookup the view in the dictionary.
-Lets create a method that takes in a view uses the tag of that view as a key to check if there is a corresponding view in the dictionary.
-If the view exists, we return it.
+This should give us our dictionary with a tag key, view value.
+We can now use this table to lookup of the tags from our other view's superviews.
+If that lookup returns a value that is not nil we know that we have found a common superview and we can return it.
+Let's create a method called checkForSuper(view: UIView?, views: [Int: UIView]) -> UIView?
+This method takes in a view and dictionary with Int, View pairs and returns an optional view.
+Why is our return type optional?
+Because our views could be completely unrelated and therefore have no common superview.

 {% highlight swift linenos %}